OGProgrammer/terraform-aws-jenkins/README.md

 Jenkins UI can be seen browsed at `x.x.x.x:8080` where x.x.x.x is the output IP address of the ec2 instance.

+*PLEASE SECURE JENKINS ASAP BY PUTTING INTO A PRIVATE SUBNET OR ADDING PASSWORD AUTH*

 ### Post Instructions

 After Jenkins is setup, you'll need to start editing configs in your forked `terraform-example-manifest` repo that you created earlier.